aws-samples/aws-modern-application-workshop/module-7/README.md

 cdk deploy MythicalMysfits-SageMaker
 ```

 When this command completes, you have deployed the REST API microservice wrapper for the SageMaker endpoint you created through the Jupyter notebook.
-Note down the Recommendations API Gateway endpoint, as we will need it in the next step.
+Note down the Recommendations API Gateway endpoint, as we will need it next.

 Let's test the new service with the following CLI command that uses curl (a Linux tool for making web requests).
 This will show you the recommendations in action for a new data point matching the CSV lines we used for training data.
 You'll use the API Gateway endpoint value you noted down above to invoke your own REST API, be sure to append /recommendations after the endpoint, as shown below: